neumeist/neumeist.github.io/_pages/talks.md

 Presentations given by members of my group:

 * Norbert Neumeister, **Search for L violating and lepton flavor violating processes at the LHC**, BLV2022: 2022 International Workshop on Baryon and Lepton Number Violation, 5-8 Sep 2022, ULB, Brussels, Belgium.
+* Amandeep Kaur, **Measurement of Higgs boson production in association with a W or Z boson using the full Run 2 dataset at CMS**, AEPSHEP2022: 2022 Asia-Europe-Pacific School of High-Energy Physics, 5-18 Oct 2022, Pyeongchang, Korea.
+* Arnab Purohit, **Recent HL-LHC projections from CMS**, ICHEP2022: 41st International Conference on High Energy Physics, 6-13 Jul 2022, Bologna, Italy.
 * Dmitry Kondratyev, **Implementation and benchmarking of a columnar analysis framework for searches of the Higgs boson decays into two muons**, CompTools2021: Computational Tools for High Energy Physics and Cosmology, 22-26 Nov 2021, Lyon, France.
 *	Arnab Purohit, **Experimental searches for low & high mass Higgs bosons**, Hunting SUSY at HL-LHC, India, Nov 22-26, 2021.
 * Jan-Frederik Schulte, **Searches for new physics in CMS in events with leptons and photons in the final state**, EPS-HEP2021: European Physical Society Conference on High Energy Physics, DESY and University of Hamburg, 26-30 Jul 2021, Video only (Virtual World).